 The ideas below are just a small peek at what is possible!
 The more you learn, you’ll know how to maximize these Amex partners and get the most value when you redeem Amex points.

-British Airways is great for short-haul flights within the U.S. and Canada.
+This is a great option for short-haul flights within the U.S. and Canada.
 You can also fly from an east coast city like New York or Boston to Dublin for as little as 13k Avios.

 Looking for fun in the sun?
 How about the west coast to Hawaii for just 25k Avios round trip!
 Learn more in my British Airways beginner guide.

-Virgin Atlantic doesn’t always get the love it deserves because of its high taxes and fees on award tickets.
+This airline transfer partner doesn’t always get the love it deserves because of its high taxes and fees Virgin Atlantic imposes on its own award tickets.
 But during a transfer bonus, you can transfer as little as 8k Membership Rewards points and pay around $140 in taxes for a one-way flight to London.

 Flexible point currencies like Amex MR points, Capital One miles, Chase UR points, Citi ThankYou points, and Marriott Bonvoy points give you access to a variety of transfer partners.
 These partners are a valuable way to book award travel and help you travel more for less!